jsmolka/maze/readme.md

 You can choose between different algorithms to create and solve a maze.
 Currently there are 6 algorithms for creating and 1 algorithm for solving.

-If you want to run the visual examples in the visual directory, you have to install the [pyprocessing](https://github.com/jsmolka/pyprocessing).
+If you want to run the visual examples in the visual directory, you have to install [pyprocessing](https://github.com/jsmolka/pyprocessing).

 ## Requirements
 - NumPy